 Your car accident attorney and the other driver’s insurance adjuster also consider the pain and suffering you endured due to the actions of the other motorist.
 Because pain and suffering are subjective, you need an experienced personal injury lawyer to argue for maximum value in this category of car accident compensation.

 Your degree of bodily injury plays a significant role in how much you can expect in a settlement offer.
 When determining your car accident compensation, the insurance adjuster considers how much your serious injuries affect your ongoing quality of life.
 For example, dealing with the aftermath of a traumatic brain injury could affect you for the rest of your life even when others cannot detect that you have suffered a serious injury.
+Lower back pain after car accident compensation can often be quite high because this type of injury can lead to ongoing complications and be difficult to treat completely.
 However, the burden of proof lies on you and your car accident lawyer to demonstrate the extent of your accident injuries.

 The term lost wages goes beyond the salary you missed out on due to the car crash.
 You could also receive car accident compensation for lost benefits and missed promotion opportunities.
 In addition, if you had to accept a part-time or less demanding position upon returning to work, your car accident settlement should reflect that.
 Insurance companies consider your age and how many working years you likely had left at your current wage when determining this category of compensation.